At Titans Tower, the Flash was listening as Arsenal told him about his recent activities.

 Roy nodded.
 “Don’t get me wrong.
 I never said I wouldn’t look for the kid.”

 She nodded.
-“Yes, but he had no involvement with the process personally.
+“Yes, but he had no personal involvement with the process.
 We took the material following an incident at the lab.
-It involved a group called the RECOMbatants.
+It involved a group called the Recombatants.
 Danny must have figured he could track down the people who want the data, use himself as bait, and impress us.”

 “We’ll get on it right away,” said the Flash.

 Cyborg’s own father had turned him into the half-man/half-machine hybrid that he was today in order to save his life.
-Vic Stone had reconciled with him before his death, and he felt no bitterness toward the senior Stone.
-Still, he occasionally felt that he shared the uneasy feeling of being apart from normal humanity that the RECOMs had expressed.
-He wondered what the underworld wanted with the RECOM data?
+Vic Stone had reconciled with his father before his death, and felt no bitterness toward the senior Stone.
+Still, he occasionally felt that he shared the uneasy feeling of being apart from normal humanity that the Recombatants had expressed.
+He wondered what the underworld wanted with the Recombatants data?

 Some Doc Frankenstein wannabe sees it as his ticket to world domination, no doubt, he thought.

-He wondered how Gar Logan, the stepson of Steve Dayton, was doing.
+Vic wondered how Gar Logan, the stepson of Steve Dayton, was doing.
 He had taken a leave from the New Titans to tend to the mentally and physically ill billionaire.
-Dayton’s labs had been conducting all types of weird experiments.
-Some were planned while Dayton was under the influence of his brainwave-magnifying helmet.
-This helmet had driven him mad, and he could not be held responsible for his actions.
-Still, Vic did not want to see more thinking, feeling creations turned into lab rats.
+Dayton Labs had been conducting all types of weird experiments.
+Some were planned while Dayton was under the influence of the brainwave-magnifying helmet that had driven him mad, and he couldn’t truly be held responsible for his actions.
+Still, Vic didn’t want to see more thinking, feeling creations turned into lab rats.

 Wally knew the first Flash was right.
 Science could harm or heal, and those who possessed the powers that came from such developments also saw themselves as cursed or blessed.
-His lady love Frances Kane hated the magnetic powers she possessed.
-Her parents had cast her out because they saw them as signs that she was evil.
+His lady love Frances Kane hated the magnetic powers she possessed; her mother had cast her out because she saw them as signs that she was evil.

-Arsenal wondered if he was capable of leading the team in the absence of Donna Troy and Dick Grayson.
-Wally had waived off the offer of leadership due to his commitments to the JLA.
-Roy Harper hoped his abilities were up to the test that guiding others would put them to in the field of battle.
-He smiled.
-He had doubts, but not often or for too long.
+Arsenal wondered if he was capable of leading the team in the absence of both Donna Troy and Dick Grayson, especially since Wally had waived off the offer of leadership due to his commitments to the JLA.
+Roy Harper hoped his abilities were up to the kind of test that guiding others would put them under in the field of battle.
+He smiled; Roy did occasionally have doubts, but not often or for too long.

 Next to Roy sat Azrael.
 The mysterious winged alien came along only to be near his lover, Lilith.
-Azrael lacked Titans membership, but neither did he seem to desire it.
-All he wanted was to be with Lilith and perhaps to learn his hidden origins.
+Azrael was not truly a member of the New Titans, but neither did he seem to desire it.
+All he wanted was to be with Lilith and to perhaps someday learn his hidden origins.

 Lilith Clay felt the stirring that enabled her to see visions of the future.
 She shook her long, reddish-gold tresses and frowned.
-“I see evil… evil behind a facade of good,” she muttered.
-She wore the extremely short tunic and silvery sandals of Olympus, and she wondered if this case related to her vision of a Hera wanting her death.
+“I see evil… evil behind a façade of good,” she muttered, wearing the extremely short tunic and silvery sandals of Olympus.
+She wondered if this case related to her vision of a Hera seeking her death.

-Jericho read as they flew, studying past Teen Titans case files in the hope that he could be up to speed about just what had occurred when his friends had faced the artificial beings called RECOMbatants.
+Jericho read as they flew, studying past Teen Titans case files in the hope that he could be up to speed about just what had occurred when his friends had faced the artificial beings called the Recombatants.

 Arsenal nodded.
 “Right.
-The labs had been hit by some theft attempts.
+The labs had been hit by some robbery attempts.
 We’ll get the lowdown when we arrive.
 Any ideas?”